 If you are a first time home buyer looking to purchase your first home, FHA Loans are designed to help you with the process.
 Because this home loan program has low down payments, it may be less expensive for you to own instead of renting.
 Home ownership has many benefits, ranging from building equity to improve your financial future to tax deductions and establishing a potential new stream of income (should you choose to rent out space).
-If you are looking to buy your first home in Raleigh, Clayton NC or anywhere in North Carolina, contact Rob Yo The Mortgage Pro at (919) 322-8201 today!
+If you are looking to buy your first home in North Carolina, South Carolina, or Virginia, contact Rob Yo The Mortgage Pro at (919) 322-8201 today!

 What is a FHA Loan?

 The Federal Housing Administration (FHA) was established in 1934, and was given the mission of improving the housing market by protecting lenders.
 Since its inception, the FHA has insured over 34 million mortgages nationwide, making it the largest insurer of mortgages in the entire world.

 FHA Loans are insured by FHA.
 Because these home loans are insured by the government, it protects lenders from a loss if the borrower defaults on the loan, allowing lenders to offer FHA Loans at competitive interest rates and and more flexible qualification requirements.
 Typically borrowers can approved with a lower down payment of 3.5%, as opposed to the usual 20% required for other loan programs.
 Additionally, the down payment can be gifted from an acceptable gift donor.